terraform-ibm-modules/terraform-ibm-cloudant/solutions/dedicated/README.md

-# Deployable Architecture (DA) for the dedicated IBM Cloudant instance
+# IBM Cloudant Dedicated on IBM Cloud Dedicated

-Deployable Architecture for the dedicated IBM Cloudant instance which deploys the following resources:
+Deployable Architecture for the dedicated IBM Cloudant instance which supports provisioning the following resources:

 - A resource group, if one is not passed in.
+- An IBM Cloudant Dedicated instance in IBM Cloud Dedicated
-- A dedicated cloudant instance
+- A Cloudant database

+## Before you begin

-- A basic database in the Cloudant instance
+* You need an [IBM Cloudant Dedicated](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-ibm-cloud-dedicated) Hardware plan instance in order to provision the Cloudant instance in.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements